 What Happens If My Child Isn’t Selected?

 If your child is not chosen during our lottery, that doesn’t mean you should give up hope!
-We’ve provided several ways your child can still receive an award-winning education from our schools.
+There are still several ways your child can still receive an award-winning education from our schools.

 Waitlists Offer A Chance At Seats After the Lottery

 Any child who is not chosen in our lottery will be placed on a grade-specific waitlist, providing another path to enrollment.
 If an additional spot opens at your school, you may be contacted based on your child’s placement on our waitlist.
-After the lottery process, the waitlist is fulfilled on a first-come, first-served basis.
+After the lottery process, applications are placed on the waitlist on a first come, first served basis.

 Apply To Multiple BASIS Charter Schools